AjayMT/nanoc/README.md

 As of now, nanoc produces very inefficient code.
 This is not desirable, but I would not sacrifice portability or too much simplicity for code efficiency.
 It is also a very rudimentary linker -- in particular, the way nanoc combines `.data`, `.rodata` and `.bss` sections and handles global variables is questionable at best and non-functional at worst.

-TODOs to be addressed in the short-term:
+TODO.md lists TODOs to be addressed in the short-term.
-- Not all escaped characters inside string or character literals are escaped correctly.
-- The multiplication operator does not handle overflow correctly when multiplying `char`s
-- Documentation and code quality (of course)

 ## Build and Usage
 To compile nanoc: